sinclairzx81/typebox/readme.md

 ## TypeSystem

-TypeBox can support types above and beyond the ones types provided by default.
-User defined types are created through the TypeSystem module.
-This module enables the ability to create user defined types as well as custom string formats which are utiltized by the Value and TypeCompiler modules when checking values.
+TypeBox provides an extensible TypeSystem module that enables developers to register additional types above and beyond the standard or extended type set.
+This module also allows developers to define custom string formats as well as override certain type checking behaviours.

-The TypeSystem module is an optional import.
+The TypeSystem module is provided as an optional import.

 ```typescript
 import { TypeSystem } from '@sinclair/typebox/system'